Speakers and Presentations

 Connors has been a fire lookout in the Gila National Forest since 2002.
 He is the award-winning author of four memoirs: Fire Season, All the Wrong Places, A Song for the River, and his most recent, The Mountain Knows the Mountain.
 His essays have appeared in many periodicals, including The New York Times, The Los Angeles Times, and numerous other national and international publications.
 He lives with his wife in the foothills of the Black Range.

-Erika Rowe and Katie Kline will present “Stewardship in Action: Connecting People, Data and Rare Plants Across New Mexico.”
+Erika Rowe and Katie Kline are presenting “Stewardship in Action: Connecting People, Data and Rare Plants Across New Mexico.”

 They will introduce the work of New Mexico’s State Botany Program and the launch of NM Rare Plant Watch, a new community science initiative designed to strengthen rare plant conservation across the state.